CASFRI/CASFRI/docs/specifications/README.md

 | NOT_IN_SET     | Source value is not in the set of expected values for the source inventory |
 | NOT_APPLICABLE | Attribute does not apply to this record |

+Notes: SOIL_MOIST_REG is usually a polygon level attribute and is therefore the same for any LYR and NFL records.
+AB and NT however report soil moisture separately for the overstory and understory layers.

 <a name=CROWN_CLOSURE></a>
 ### CROWN_CLOSURE_UPPER, CROWN_CLOSURE_LOWER

 The **CROWN_CLOSURE_UPPER** and **CROWN_CLOSURE_LOWER** attributes estimate the percentage of ground area covered by vertically projected tree crowns, shrubs, or herbaceous cover.
 Crown closure is usually estimated independently for each layer.
 Crown closure is commonly represented by classes and differs across Canada; therefore, CASFRI recognizes an upper and lower percentage bound for each class.
-The detailed crown closure table is presented in Appendix 5.

 | Values    | Description |
 | :-------- | :-------------- |